 Our Magazine – Memorable Creative Nonfiction

-- Creative Nonfiction – each standard issue includes 8-10 new CNF pieces: essays or memoir excerpts from established and emerging writers.
-Our two double-issues (Jan/Feb) feature 12-15 pieces.
+- Creative Nonfiction – each issue includes 12-15 new CNF pieces: essays or memoir excerpts and flash CNF from established and emerging writers.

-- Reviews – each month we usually feature two reviews of recently (within the year) published works of creative nonfiction, including craft books, memoirs and essay collections.
-We have a group of a dozen reviewers that crave CNF.
-During double-issues months, we may release a few more reviews in the second 30 days.
+- Reviews – each month we usually feature 2-5 reviews of recently (within the year) published works of creative nonfiction, including craft books, memoirs, narrative nonfiction and essay collections.
+These are from staff and guest reviewers.

-- Interviews – each month or so, our interviews editor or a guest columnist does a Q&A with a professional in the creative nonfiction realm.
+- Interviews – a Q&A with a professional in the creative nonfiction realm.
 We’ve talked to authors, publishers, editors, agents and educators.
 Notable interviews include Cheryl Strayed, Austin Kleon, and Jon Elder Robinson.
 Interviews are by our interviews editor or guest contributors.

 We nominate our stories, annually, for prestigious awards and other literary honors such as the Pushcart Prize, Best of the Net, and Best American Essays.
 We promote individual stories throughout the duration of each issue, as well as continue to keep up with and support our family of contributors through our contributors update columns and through social engagement.